juspay/hyperswitch-docs/features/payment-flows-and-management/payment-links.md

 #### Using Payment links

+>> Note: Domain name might vary based on the testing and production environment.

 #### 1. Update [business profile ](https://api-reference.hyperswitch.io/api-reference/business-profile/business-profile--update)with a default payment\_link\_config by passing the below object in the request body

 {% code fullWidth="true" %}